-- ► The Sheriff's Office will continue to monitor the implementation of the Buffin settlement.
-Partners will use this information to understand the impact of bail reform on the jail population and opportunities for improvement. - ▶ San Francisco's PSA tool is currently undergoing validation by a third-party researcher, the CA Policy Lab, who plans to complete their research by the end of the year.
+- ▶ Though San Francisco's practices will be influenced by the outcome of a November voter referendum on bail reform, the local use of money bail pre-arraignment has ended.
+The Sheriff's Office will continue to monitor the implementation of the Buffin settlement.
+The Sheriff's Department and SF Pretrial will continue to work with the CA Policy Lab to evaluate the impact of changes on pretrial processes.
+Partners will use this information to understand the impact of bail reform on the jail population and opportunities for improvement. - ► San Francisco's PSA tool is currently undergoing validation by a third-party researcher, the CA Policy Lab, who plans to complete their research by the end of the year.
 The analysis will include an assessment of the PSA's intersection with race.
-Partners will use findings from the analysis, along with lessons learned from case review, to inform further discussion on San Francisco's PSA and decision-making on pretrial release. - ▶ The JPR team will continue to use data to identify case types for review, focused on the drivers of the jail population.
+Partners will use findings from the analysis, along with lessons learned from case review, to inform further discussion on San Francisco's PSA and decision-making on pretrial release. - ► The JPR team will continue to use data to identify case types for review, focused on the drivers of the jail population.
 In addition to the pretrial population, partners will continue to look at individuals with behavioral health or medical vulnerabilities and those with long stays.
 The group will also look at cases where young black men and women are particularly overrepresented, such as burglaries, to identify community-based solutions and inform development of new programming.